Frequently Asked Questions

 What is the school’s policy regarding dress codes and uniforms?

 CCA requires all students to wear uniform clothing to school.
-However, we do not require the purchase certain brands or clothing with our logo.
-Our uniform dress code policy can be found in our 2017-2018 Handbook.
+However, we do not require the purchase of certain brands or clothing with our logo.
+Our uniform dress code policy can be found in our Handbooks and Forms page.

 How are teachers at CCA equipped to teach classically?